Plant Guide

 Edible Qualities

-Golden Wax Bean is an annual vegetable plant that is commonly grown for its edible qualities.
+Golden Wax Bean is an annual vegetable plant that is typically grown for its edible qualities.
 It produces gold seeds with harvest gold overtones which are harvested from late summer to early fall.
 The seeds have an earthy taste.

 The seeds are most often used in the following ways: